 On Tuesday, October 23, the Marion Institute and the UMass Dartmouth Office of Campus Sustainability and Residential Initiatives hosted an event with S.A.F.E.
 Kenya.
 S.A.F.E.
 (Sponsored Arts for Education) is a Kenyan NGO and UK charity that uses street theater and community programs to educate, inspire and deliver social change.
 S.A.F.E.’s teams create arts projects in the developing world that educate, entertain and challenge their communities about vital health issues such as HIV/AIDS and ending the practice of female genital mutilation/cutting (FGM/C).
 S.A.F.E. runs four theater companies in Kenya, SAFE Pwani based in Mombasa, SAFE Ghetto in Nairobi, SAFE Maa with the Maasai in the Loita Hills and SAFE Samburu in the Westgate Conservancy.
 (Scroll to the end of this article for a video of the evenings’s presentation.)

 The evening’s presentation featured founder and Executive Director Nick Reding and SAFE Maa co-founder and Project Manager Amos Leuka.
 Together they told the story of how S.A.F.E. started and talked about the early work with HIV/AIDS education in Africa, particularly among the Maasai, the indigenous peoples of southern Kenya.
 Through street theater and workshops, S.A.F.E. performers were able to get across the message of safe sex education to the community.
 In these sex education workshops, they were also taught to look out for the warning signs and the symptoms of the sexually transmitted disease among themselves and others, as well as promote check-ups with their physicians.
 One particularly poignant anecdote described the origin of a phrase used by the group to promote safer sex and condom usage among the tribe.
 If sex workers from websites similar to liverpool escortdirectory.com in the Worlds hottest selection of porn HDPORNVIDEO can do it so can our community.
+If they can’t learn to perform safe sex, then it’s probably best they refer to sites like https://www.live121chat.com/ to cater to their sexual desires over the phone instead.
 The Maasai, particular the Moran warriors, are quite fond of their battle shields so the group cleverly used the phrase “Use Your Shield,” which was a highly effective device.